raspberrypilearning/infrared-bird-box/extras.md

-You'll also need:
+You will also need:

-- Bird box
+- A bird box.
+We used the [Gardman](http://www.diy.com/departments/gardman-brown-nest-box/189469_BQ.prd) model.
-- Needle, scalpel or dental pick
+- A needle, scalpel or dental pick